Solus (operating system): Popularity

-Because of user privacy, the Solus project doesen't track users so there isn't a direct and reliable way to measure popularity.
+Because of user privacy, the Solus project doesn't track users so there isn't a direct and reliable way to measure popularity.

-As of July 2021, the DistroWatch website, which records the frequency of page clicks on its own site, ranked Solus 13th in the 6-month page hit rankings, 6th among the most popular rolling release distributions. and achieved an average reader-supplied review score of 8.42 out of 10.
+As of July 2021, the DistroWatch website, which records the frequency of page clicks on its own site, ranked Solus 13th in the 6-month page hit rankings, 6th among the most popular rolling release distributions and achieved an average reader-supplied review score of 8.42 out of 10.

 Critical reception

 Solus 3 was named one of the best Linux distributions of 2017 by OMG!
 Ubuntu!

 Matt Hartley praised Solus in his overview of the best Linux-based operating systems of 2017, as "Perhaps the most interesting distro in recent years...taking a unique approach to a logical user workflow, package management and how they work with the community.
 I see them doing great things in the future."

-In the more mainstream media Jason Evangelho covered Solus a few times for Forbes magazine.
-Solus received a lot of appraisal from Evangelho in his articles covering PC gaming and tech industry, most notable regarding gaming on Solus Linux and about the 4.0 release.
+Forbes contributor Jason Evangelho mentioned Solus favourably a few times, with respect to gaming and about the 4.0 release.